CHAPTER 21: Second Coming

 “Michael, I’m about to make my last trip to Saburia.
 At least Soria moved their clinic to Ramses.
 Now Mary and I don’t have to make that dangerous trip to the coast.

-“After Queen Noru has her baby, I will leave Saburia permanently.”
+“After Queen Noru has her baby, I will leave Saburia permanently,” she announced.

 “How about you, Michael?
 What’s next for you?”

 “Elise, I’m no longer under contract with Soria, now that their cancer project has taken off.
 David has moved on as Zoser’s CTO.
-I helped him to get that job.
+You know I helped him to get that job.

-“ I’m not going back to Saburia either,” he finished, absently, wondering if Katya would like Elise and that the Ozarks sounded as if they might as well be halfway around the planet.
+“ I’m not going back to Saburia either,” he finished, wondering if Katya would like Elise and that the Ozarks sounded like they were halfway around the planet.

-“I have rental properties,” Michael replied, “The building you’re in now in is mine.
-It’s making me money, even after the mortgage, taxes and the reptilian property managers take their share.
+“I have rental properties,” he replied, “The building you’re in now in is mine.
+It’s making me money, even after the mortgage, taxes and the reptile property managers take their share.

 “Rural Missouri?” he said with a mock shudder.
 “I’d be scared to travel far from the highway.
-Someone may hear my accent and run me down with his pickup truck on a one-lane country road to a rill — that’s an English word meaning a small stream that I just learned — a rill that’s flooded and it’s night-time and I can’t see anything.
+Someone may hear my accent and run me down with his pickup truck on a one-lane country road to a rill — that’s an English word meaning a small stream that I just learned — a rill that’s flooded and it’s night-time and I can’t see anything and I can’t cross it because it’s flooded again.
 So I stop.
 Then Ozark native Americans will surround me with loaded guns.”

+She laughed.
 “Michael, you’ve been watching too much cable.
-You got your language all mixed up too.
+You got your language and people all mixed up too.

 “Are you suggesting,” she continued, “that I would work among media caricatures?
 No. They’re friendly down there.
 I’m going to have to be careful about what I say, you know, to be sensitive to their local culture.
 But that’s no different than Saburia?